itsjeremyhsieh/Code-Gen-From-UDB-to-Implementations-Coding-Challenge/README.md

 ### Hsieh Yu Hsuan
 ## Overview

-This project implements a two-way code generation workflow involving YAML, Python and C:
+This project implements a code generation workflow with YAML, Python and C files:

 1. **Python Program**: Reads YAML files under designate folder, and converts the YAML data into a generated C header file.
 The output C header files are stored under designate output folder.

 2. **C Program**: Includes the generated C header file and emits the contents of the header as a YAML file.

-3. **Repeat Conversion with Generated YAML**: The Python program then reads the emitted YAML from step 2 as input and generates a new C header file.
+3. **Repeat Conversion with Generated YAML**: The same Python program then reads the emitted YAML from step 2 as input and generates a new C header file.

-4. **Stable YAML Emission**: The C program again reads this second generated header file and emits YAML.
+4. **Identical YAML Emission**: The C program again reads this second generated header file and emits YAML.
 This time, the emitted YAML should exactly match the YAML input this time (from step 3).

 ---

 ## Files in this project
-- yaml_to_c.py: Python script handling YAML → C header conversion.
+- yaml_to_c.py: Python script handling YAML → C header conversion
-- emit_yaml.c: C program handling C header → YAML emission.
+- emit_yaml.c: C program handling C header → YAML emission
-- sample_input: folder to store original YAML file.
+- sample_input: folder to store original YAML file
-- sample_output folder to store generated headers.
+- sample_output folder to store generated headers
-- This README.md describing the process.
+- This README.md describing the process

 ---